scipy-conference/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 to be directly involved in every dependency update, but the responsibility of the user is increased.
 Especially for software with complex dependency trees, this pattern can lead to dependency conflicts which can be notoriously difficult to resolve.
-Some communities, (e.g. Fedora) offer an additional component to address this problem, curated repositories.
+Some communities, (e.g. Fedora) offer an additional component to address this problem; curated repositories.
 Curated repositories can be thought of as a hybrid approach; the community as a whole maintains the interoperability of the software in the repository, relieving some of the user responsibility.
 However, this option also has problems; it can be less flexible because projects need to use versions of dependencies that are available in specific repositories.
-This can be particularly troublesome for developers when different repositories have different major versions of software. [seealso: semver] Because code is run with different dependency versions in different environments, reproducibility is hard to guarantee, particularly across platforms.
+This can be particularly troublesome for developers when different repositories have different major versions of software (see semver_).
+Because code is run with different dependency versions in different environments, reproducibility is hard to guarantee, particularly across platforms.